galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 (AKS)](https://docs.microsoft.com/en-us/azure/aks/) overview page.
 We will deploy an Azure Kubernetes Service (AKS) cluster using the Azure CLI.

-We will disable http-appliaction-routing by default, if you want to enable http_application_routing, please follow [HTTP application routing](https://docs.microsoft.com/en-us/azure/aks/http-application-routing).
+We will disable http-application-routing by default, if you want to enable http_application_routing, please follow [HTTP application routing](https://docs.microsoft.com/en-us/azure/aks/http-application-routing).